 It was at BCM where I first learned about the microbiome-the entirety of microbes (and their gene products) that live in and on the human body.
-I learned how to characterize microbial communities through marker gene sequencing, and began to see human diseases as a complex interplay between several factors-both genetic and environmental-rather than as a consequence of a single gene mutation or anomaly, as I had learned to think.
-I joined the laboratory of Dr. Joseph Petrosino, director of the Alkek Center for Metagenomics and Microbiome research, where I learned to use state of the art software tools developed by the Rob Knight and Curtis Huttenhower laboratories to analyze microbial communities.
-I worked with a variety of sample types-from stool to oral to skin of cadavers-thus becoming a well-rounded microbiome researcher with experience across a large variety of sample types.
+I began to see human diseases as a complex interplay between several factors-both genetic and environmental-rather than as a consequence of a single gene mutation or anomaly.
+I joined the laboratory of Dr. Joseph Petrosino, director of the Alkek Center for Metagenomics and Microbiome research, where I worked with a variety of sample types-from stool to oral to skin of cadavers.
 I obtained my PhD on the human microbiome in less than four years and joined the lab of one of the elite microbiome researchers in the world, Dr. Rob Knight.
 It was in his lab where I began to really study the intricate ways the microbiome can affect our health, and what it means to be human.
 I became especially interested in how our western lifestyles have affected our microbial exposures, and in turn, our health.

 Thank you for taking the time to read my story and to visit my site.
-Please read more about my research, and I’d love to hear from you!
+Please read more about my research and my work, and I’d love to hear from you!